EricThomson/sightsprite/README.md

 # sightsprite
 Real-time machine vision with voice alerts. :sparkles:

 Fun with machine vision.
-Will contain:
+Under active development.
+Plans to include:
 - OpenCV utilities for capturing training data.
-- Tools for training pytorch models (will use deepglue)
+- Tools for training pytorch models
 - Utilities for realtime inference with verbal nudges

 This is in pre-alpha stage, all of it (including the readme).
-I'm currently finishing up the basic capture utilities in `capture.py` so I can get training data.

 ## To do
 1. Get `capture.py` in slightly better shape
-   - add logging instead of print
+   - Add ability to change width/height instead of default width x height
-   - fix up the weird Qt warnings
+   - fix up the weird Qt warnings in linux
    - capture more data
    - Make some simple tests
+2. Create pyproject.toml, etc and pypi it (opencv-python is currently only dependency)
-2. Train on sleep data (use deepglue), build out `training.py` module
+3. Train on sleep data (use deepglue), build out `training.py` module.
+   - Lift and shift ImageLabeler and image copier to training.py from sandbox.
+   - Train network using deepglue tools within sandbox.
-3. Once you have model trained, build out out `inference.py` module
+4. Once you have model trained, build out out `inference.py` module